“This is the height of Texas living!” Joe exclaimed, transfixed by the object of our Waco roadtrip.

 Whatever you want to call it, their greatness, especially Buc-ee’s, cannot be ignored, even if its monstrous size, borderline-crude billboards, and ridiculous merchandise are mere sprinklings of that inauthentic, stereotypical Texas exhibited in the name of Lone Star liberty.
 Buc-ee’s did, however, perpetuate one stereotype accidentally.
 Their parking lots are the only true remnants of the lawless wild west.
-The most I’ve ever feared for my life was walking on the sidewalk-less pavement from my parking spot in another zip code through a four-way parking lot interchange, regulated by zero stop signs, weaving between a Cummins truck and its driver bee-lining for the nearest diesel pump, a minivan that was somehow packed with seven children that all needed to urinate, a Boy Scout van whose leader was eyeing the 75 mph sign on the highway, and a pickup driven by a redneck who likely already cracked open the six pack he bought inside.
+The most I’ve ever feared for my life was walking on the sidewalk-less pavement from my parking spot in another zip code through a four-way parking lot interchange regulated by zero stop signs.
+There, I faced on old Texan standoff between a Cummins truck and its driver bee-lining for the nearest diesel pump, a minivan that was somehow packed with seven children that all needed to urinate, and a Boy Scout bus whose leader was already eyeing the 75 mph sign on the highway.
 I can’t confirm that these are the true identities of the drivers I stood off against in that anarchic intersection, but I can confirm that you will encounter those same travelers inside any given Buc-ee’s at any given time.

 Back on the highway, I offered Joe one of the ripe Fredericksburg peaches I had picked up from a roadside stand a few days prior to supplement the chicken wrap he had just inhaled.
 Fredericksburg, Texas, arbitrarily attractive to me because it shares its name with my Virginia home town, is nestled west of Austin in the Texas Hill Country, a cooler, more verdant area conducive to finer agricultural products like wine, peaches, and pecans.
 These nuanced treasures are the kind of charms overshadowed by the brisket and beer version of Texas, perhaps as much hidden by Texans for their effeminate nature as ignored by visitors for their lack of boldness.